elisha1099/sm64-blj-restore/README.md

 Now select `RomFS options > Browse RomFS section > [The second option](ID Offset: 1) > rom > Stardust_JP`

-On this screen you should see lots of files and one folder, select the .bin files that starts with 01
+On this screen you should see lots of files and one folder, select the .bin file that starts with 01.
+This should dump it.